-In a bowl, combine the remaining sugar and Golden Mountain sauce, the juice of 1 lime wedge and as much of the chile as you'd like, depending on how spicy you'd like the sauce to be.
-Stir until the sugar dissolves; season with salt to taste.
+In a bowl, combine the remaining sugar, remaining ponzu sauce, the juice of 1 lime wedge and as much of the chile as you'd like, depending on how spicy you'd like the sauce to be.
+Stir until the sugar dissolves.
 Divide the cooked rice and finished curry between 2 dishes.
 Top with the cooked catfish.
-Garnish with the green top of the scallion.
 Serve with the chile sauce and remaining lime wedges.
 Enjoy!